rust-lang/rfcs/text/0000-uri-crates.md

 Introduce crate identification through simplified URIs and introduce crate domains.
 The URIs are used solely in package configuration files, `Cargo.toml`, and are a limited subset of URIs.

 Domains can be registered into crates.io and its ownership is managed by the user.
+There's no need for graphical user interface in crates.io; just use the `cargo` command for now.

 Like crate names, domains have impermanent ownership.
 So, for example, a crate `jresig_shibuya` can at anytime have its ownership renewed.
 The same can be said about a domain `www.jresig.com`.